bredtape/gateway/readme.md

 <deployment>.<gRPC service name>.<RPC name>.reply.<request ID>
 ```

-The reply should have a header specifying the schema, wchi would be the RPC response type or error.
+The reply should have a header specifying the schema, which would be the RPC response type or error.

-Requests may be discarded (with nothing published to the reply subject), by publishing to a dead-letter-queue.
+Only errors from the intended service should be published to the reply stream.
+Requests may be aborted, by publishing to a dead-letter-queue, dlq, with matching request ID.
 This could be because some headers are invalid, the request could not be delivered or has expired (before any reply was received).

 The limitations of the above subject hierachy is that only 1 service is responsible pr deployment.